ml4ai/automates/documentation/deliverable_reports/m5_final_phase1_report/code_summarization.md

 ```

 #### Alternative strategy for code summarization

-To summarize the findings on the quality of our corpus, we found that most of the code/docstring pairs were non-atomic, meaning that docstring paired with the code relied upon at least one form of additional information in order to be formed.
-For our purposes we desire atomic functions, whose docstrings could be generated without any additional information.
-Our lambda functions generated by the AutoMATES pipeline certainly fit this definition, and thus our code/docstring corpus is not a good model for our target generation task.
-This realization has encouraged us to abandon the use of the code/docstring corpus as training data for our docstring generation method.
-Unfortunately this restricts our generation methods due to the lack of available data.
-Without a sufficiently sized amount of data `Sequence2Sequence` models cannot perform well at generation tasks.
-Therefore our new strategy for code summarization will be to investigate rule-based methods for generating function descriptions.
-We are confident that rules can take advantage of the highly structured, simplistic, and atomic nature of our generated lambda functions in order to create descriptions of each lambda function that can then be pieced together to form larger descriptions of the original subroutines.
+In summary, we found that most of the code/docstring pairs were non-atomic,
+meaning that docstrings paired with the code relied upon at least one form of
+additional information in order to be formed.
+For our purposes, we desire
+atomic functions, whose docstrings could be generated without any additional
+information.
+Our lambda functions generated by the AutoMATES pipeline
+certainly fit this definition, and thus our code/docstring corpus is not a good
+model for our target generation task.
+This realization has encouraged us to
+abandon the use of the code/docstring corpus as training data for our docstring
+generation method.
+Unfortunately this restricts our generation methods due to
+the lack of available data.
+Without a sufficiently sized amount of data
+`Sequence2Sequence` models cannot perform well at generation tasks.
+Therefore
+our new strategy for code summarization will be to investigate rule-based
+methods for generating function descriptions.
+We are confident that rules can
+take advantage of the highly structured, simplistic, and atomic nature of our
+generated lambda functions in order to create descriptions of each lambda
+function that can then be pieced together to form larger descriptions of the
+original subroutines.